My academic background is in Japanese language and culture. I’m a big fan of J-pop music and culture.

-Many faces and many names carved themselves into the history of J-pop - this hub will explore the origins of J-pop and the movers and shakers who formed it into what it is today, while highlighting the fads and eras that will not be easily forgotten....all while embracing brevity.
-Let's get going.
+Many faces and many names carved themselves into the history of J-pop.
+This article will explore the origins of J-pop and the movers and shakers who formed it into what it is today while highlighting the fads and eras that will not be easily forgotten—all while embracing brevity.
+Let's get started.

 Jazz continued to ascend in popularity leading up to the Pacific War era, in which it was banned by the government in favor of propagandist "war songs" that incorporated traditional marches.
 Many pioneering composers of the pre-war era were enlisted to write these songs or otherwise marked as antinationals.

 With the end of the war came Western soldiers, and with the Western soldiers came jazz again.
 Japanese popular music returned to jazz and blues fusions, and cafes where one could go and listen to "authentic" jazz, called "jazz kissas", sprang up all over.
 In order to keep Western soldiers entertained, Japanese musicians turned to covering Western hit songs while slowly infusing their styles into their own Japanese music.
 Ryuukouka, literally "the popular music", was in full swing until the infamous "split" of the early '60s.

 True Origins: Kayoukyoku (1960s)

 Although once used interchangeably with ryuukouka, kayoukyoku (lit.
 "Lyrical singing music") officially refers to the fusion of Japanese compositions with Western elements, and is what's considered the true origin of modern J-pop.
 During the 60s kayoukyoku ruled alongside the more traditional style of enka, with artists embracing the "rockabilly" (an introduction of rock and roll music) movement.
 One thing that became particularly popular was translating Western songs into Japanese and covering them, lending kayoukyoku to the "cover pops" boom.
 But as time went on, musicians would begin writing their own Western-inspired music set to their own original lyrics.